umbraco/UmbracoDocs/Umbraco-Cloud/Troubleshooting/Moving-From-Courier-To-Deploy/index.md

 ### Modify Workspace Dashboard

-When using Umbraco Courier the entry in the /Config/Dashboard.config sould contain the following:
+When using Umbraco Courier the entry in the `/Config/Dashboard.config` should contain the following:

     <section alias="UmbracoDeploy">
       <areas>